 All PR is good PR (except when it’s because our security was compromised.)

-OpsMx Open Enterprise Spinnaker (OES) was built to provide enterprise-ready Spinnaker and enables you to easily define policies to control the what, where, and when a deployment can happen, and enables the audit of previous deployments to quickly identify the why and who behind failed pipeline executions.
-Spinnaker also integrates with your existing LDAP/SAML service for authentication and follows RBAC protocols to restrict the access of internal employees to certain accounts, applications etc..
+OpsMx Enterprise Spinnaker for (OES) was built to provide enterprise-ready Spinnaker and enables you to easily define policies to control the what, where, and when a deployment can happen and enables the audit of previous deployments to quickly identify the why and who behind failed pipeline executions.
+Spinnaker also integrates with your existing LDAP/SAML service for authentication and follows RBAC protocols to restrict the access of internal employees to certain accounts, applications, etc..

-We’ve seen many enterprises who have successfully completed their rehosting and replatforming journeys quickly and safely with Spinnaker, but more importantly, they empowered their DevOps teams with the ability to automatically deploy applications to the cloud without the pain and cost of custom scripts.
+We’ve seen many enterprises who have successfully completed their rehosting and re-platforming journeys quickly and safely with Spinnaker Continuous Delivery, but more importantly, they empowered their DevOps teams with the ability to automatically deploy applications to the cloud without the pain and cost of custom scripts.
 In many cases, Spinnaker helped migrate workloads in just a few hours, saving weeks or months of experts’ time compared to manual rehosting.
-When Continuous Verification such as OpsMx Autopilot is added to the CI/CD, enterprises can continuously monitor their deployments, trace failed pipelines, and quickly diagnose them, making migrations sustainable by assessing the risk of each release.
+When Continuous Verification such as OpsMx Autopilot is added to the CI/CD pipelines, enterprises can continuously monitor their deployments, trace failed pipelines, and quickly diagnose them, making migrations sustainable by assessing the risk of each release.